Some of the biggest companies and organisations in the nuclear industry are providing support to the MPhil in Nuclear Energy.

 Well-qualified staff are critical to the decommissioning and clean-up mission and, the NDA together with our partner organisations, have already put in place a range of strategies to encourage skills training at all levels."
 Adrian Simper, Strategy Director, Nuclear Decommissioning Authority

-Recognising the importance of new talent, five other companies are also enthusiastically supporting the course:
+Recognising the importance of new talent, other companies supporting the course as Industry Club members are AREVA, Atkins, AWE, Thor Energy and Westinghouse.

 Specialist lectures and practical assistance to the course will be provided by the Culham Centre for Fusion Energy, The Welding Institute, Rolls-Royce Nuclear and the National Nuclear Laboratory.